Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 Februari 2025 13.35.09 UTC
+- WIB: Senin, 24 Februari 2025 14.23.24 UTC
-- WITA: Senin, 24 Februari 2025 14.35.09 UTC
+- WITA: Senin, 24 Februari 2025 15.23.24 UTC
-- WIT: Senin, 24 Februari 2025 15.35.09 UTC
+- WIT: Senin, 24 Februari 2025 16.23.24 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: funny
+Kategori: success